 - Your customers: Great content operations lead to great customer experiences.
 With content operations guaranteeing quality and consistency, customer loyalty and retention are likely to increase as well.

-Since content operations clearly impact everyone, it means everyone has a role to play.
+Operational excellence is a crucial goal for any organization.
+Since content operations clearly impact everyone, it means everyone has a role to play in achieving this excellence.
 Hence, all of them rely on content operations platforms to keep things running smoothly.

 What is a content operations platform?